Vyral/base-template/_posts/2024-02-13-ready-to-sell-3-pro-tips-for-home-sellers.md

 date: 2024-02-13 08:00:00
 tags:
   - Home Seller Tips
+excerpt: These three great tips increase the chance of selling your house.
+enclosure:
-excerpt: >-
+pullquote: >-
   Overall, setting the price right, being objective during negotiations, and keeping your house appealing to buyers increases the chance of selling your house.
-enclosure:
-pullquote: Find the sweet spot for your home based on the current market value.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false